kkartas/MetDataPy/paper.md

 # Summary

 MetDataPy is a Python package designed to streamline the ingestion, quality control, and preparation of meteorological time-series data for machine learning applications.
 Weather data from diverse sources—such as weather stations, citizen science networks, and IoT sensors—typically arrive in heterogeneous formats with varying units, inconsistent timestamps, and quality issues.
 MetDataPy addresses these challenges by providing a unified canonical schema, automated column mapping with source detection, comprehensive quality control algorithms, and reproducible ML-ready data pipelines.
 The package enables researchers and practitioners to transform raw meteorological observations into clean, well-documented datasets suitable for forecasting, climate analysis, and agricultural modeling.
-The software is freely available under the MIT license and can be installed via `pip install metdatapy`.
-Source code and comprehensive documentation are available at https://github.com/kkartas/MetDataPy and https://metdatapy.readthedocs.io/, respectively.
+Install via: `pip install metdatapy` (Python 3.9+, MIT).
+Repository: [GitHub](https://github.com/kkartas/MetDataPy).
+Documentation: [Read the Docs](https://metdatapy.readthedocs.io/).

 # Statement of Need